gnayuy/objsplit/README.md

 # objsplit
-split 3d object with lines (3d point cloud)
+to split a 3D object by a given point cloud